-3.4 Parameterisation of Status LED / backlighting
+3.4 Parameterisation status-/orientation LED

 3.4.1 Function status LED

 In this section, the functions of the status LEDs for the inputs/buttons are described.
 Each rocker is fitted with one RGB status LED that are connected internally to the operating function depending on the function of the buttons.